major-lab/mirbooking/README.md

 MKL DSS and MKL Cluster can be used with the 64 bit interface, allowing much larger systems to be solved with `-Dwith_mkl_ilp64=true`.
 However, this will break other solvers as it will load a 64 bit BLAS.

+PARDISO cannot be used along with MKL DSS because they define common symbols.

 ## Numerical integration